pbaille/nemesis/glycogen-tutorial.md

 ## Proposition

-What our brain really needs to understand the intent may be something like this
+What the previous code is trying to do would be more apparent using something like this.

 ```clojure
 (defg plus [x y] ;; defg stands for 'def generic'